vincentkfu/fio/HOWTO.rst

 	of the job.
 Each verification method also implies verification of special header, which is written to the beginning of each block.
-This header also includes meta information, like offset of the block, block number, timestamp when block was written, etc.  :option:`verify` can be combined with :option:`verify_pattern` option.
+This header also includes meta information, like offset of the block, block number, timestamp when block was written, random seed value used to generate the buffer contents, etc. :option:`verify` can be combined with :option:`verify_pattern` option.
 The allowed values are:

 		**md5**
 			Use an md5 sum of the data area and store it in the header of